chrzanekk/userauth/README.md

 - Java 17

-Now building basic skeleton of simple app to extend it in future for new features and elements + tests as simmilar as should be in real app
+Now building basic skeleton of simple app to extend it in future for new features and elements + tests as similar as should be in real app